lastcoolnameleft/architecture-assessment/initial-assessment.md

   * Cache (e.g. Redis)
   * Other API
 * Can replace any instance above without a code change?
-* Do you expect the DBA to keep the same role after the transition?

 ## Build/Release/Run

-Ideally, these are 3 separate pipeline to an Application Deployment Lifecycle.
-This section is designed to discover how they implement them.
+Ideally, these are 3 separate pipelines to an Application Deployment Lifecycle.
+This section is designed to discover how they are implemented.

 ### Build